Abhishek-612/OpenCV-for-iOS/README.md

 **NOTE - If the standard zip extractor does not work, please install 7zip on your machine to expand the zip file.**

 2. You can add the OpenCV library in Xcode with a simple drag-and-drop action on the opencv2.framework folder.
-It will give you a pop-up when you do so, keep the settings given below:
+It will give you a pop-up when you do so, keep the settings given below: \
+- Destination: ✅ Copy items if needed
+- Added folders: ✅ Create groups
+- Add to targets: ✅ \<project name>

 3. OpenCV is now added in the project modules.